phpMv/ubiquity/docs/controller/router.rst

 Dynamic routes can also be cached.

 .. important::
-   This possiblity is only useful if this caching is not done in production, but at the time of initialization of the cache.
+   This possibility is only useful if this caching is not done in production, but at the time of initialization of the cache.

 .. code-block:: php